lousousa/lousousa/README.md

 - 🎓 I have a Technologist degree in Analysis and Systems Development.
 - 🔥 My dev career got started in 2012, and I've kept at it ever since.
 - 💡 Currently, I have a large background in _full-stack_ dev, but if you ask me, I'd rather work with the _front-end_ side.
-- 🕹️ Years ago, I used to be a game dev (you can even find some projects here), nowadays, however, it is an activity I keep on hiatus.
+- 🕹️ Years ago, I used to be a game dev (you can even find some projects here), nowadays, however, it's an activity I keep on hiatus.
 - 🎨 I also like to draw and have a sort of [hobbyist career](https://luisousarte.tumblr.com/) with paintings, illustrations, and frame-by-frame animation.
 - 🕴️ Fun fact: I have already taught the _Moonwalk_ to all of my (local) friends.